We provide a host of

 Currently supported output formats are:

-The CSV represents a two-dimensional matrix,
+The CSV or XLSX represents a two-dimensional matrix,

 containing one row for every market Skill of every Job-peer group combination,